Can CBD Treat IBS Symptoms?

 - Rectal bleeding

-It is believed that irritable bowel syndrome is associated with some psychiatric illnesses, though this has not fully been established.
+Furthermore, it’s believed that IBS is associated with some psychiatric illnesses, though this has not been established fully.
 Studies have shown a link between irritable bowel syndrome and mental health issues such as:

-Interestingly, current microbiome research is focusing on the correlation between various psychiatric ailments and irritable bowel syndrome.
+Interestingly, current microbiome research is focusing on the correlation between various psychiatric ailments and IBS.
 Research conducted over the past decade has shown that microbiome disruption can trigger severe psychiatric distress as well as gastrointestinal illness.
-Evidence suggests that there is a link between the endocannabinoid system and the microbiome in the body.
-The endocannabinoid system (ECS) is the biological network with which cannabinoids interact inside the body.
+Evidence suggests that there is a link between the ECS and the microbiome in the body.
+The endocannabinoid system (ECS) is the biological network with which cannabinoids interact inside the body to maintain overall balance and well-being.

 Is IBS a Result of Endocannabinoid Deficiency?